Grace Slick: 1966–1972: Jefferson Airplane

-1970–1984: Jefferson Starship and solo career
+1974–1984: Jefferson Starship and solo career

 After Jack Casady and Jorma Kaukonen decided to leave Jefferson Airplane to focus on their project Hot Tuna, Slick formed Jefferson Starship with Paul Kantner and other bandmates, and also began a string of solo albums with Manhole, followed by Dreams, Welcome to the Wrecking Ball!, and Software.
-Manhole also featured keyboardist/bassist Pete Sears, who later joined Jefferson Starship in 1974.
+Manhole also featured keyboardist/bassist Pete Sears, who joined Jefferson Starship in 1974.
 Sears and Slick penned several early Jefferson Starship songs together, including "Hyperdrive" and "Play On Love".
-Dreams, which was produced by Ron Frangipane and incorporated many of the ideas she encountered attending twelve-step program meetings, is the most personal of her solo albums and was nominated for a Grammy Award.
-The song "Do It the Hard Way" from Dreams is one example of Slick's music at the time.
+Dreams, which was produced by Ron Frangipane and incorporated many of the ideas Slick encountered attending twelve-step program meetings, is the most personal of her solo albums, and was nominated for a Grammy Award.

 Slick was nicknamed "The Chrome Nun" by David Crosby, who also used the nickname "Baron von Tollbooth" for Kantner.
 Their nicknames appear as the title of an album she made in 1973 with bandmates Kantner and David Freiberg: Baron von Tollbooth & the Chrome Nun.